-We at AmbioPharm are fully committed to the Green Chemistry Principles described above as we continue to strive to improve all aspects of our manufacturing processes.
+We at AmbioPharm are fully committed to the Green Chemistry principles described above as we continue to strive to improve all aspects of our peptide manufacturing processes.

 - Anastas, P.T. & Warner, J.C.
 (1998) Green Chemistry: Theory and Practice; Oxford University Press, New York.

 - Isidro-Llobet, A. et al. (2019) J. Org.
 Chem.
 84, 4615-4628 https://pubs.acs.org/doi/10.1021/acs.joc.8b03001